kevinrichey/krbase/hello.md

 # Tracing & Logging

 - Logging is tracing to a file
-- Delimited output for easy parsing
+- Structured output for easy parsing
-- Thread-safe
+- Thread-safe?

 ## What to Log